 The traffic that does not match the schema will be logged using the

 STDERR Docker services or blocked (depending on the configured API Firewall operation mode).
-If operating in the logging mode and detecting the traffic on endpoints that are not included in the specification, API Firewall also logs these endpoints as the shadow ones (except for endpoints returning the code
+When operating in the logging mode, API Firewall also logs so-called shadow API endpoints, those that are not covered in API specification but respond to requests (except for endpoints returning the code

 .json file extensions).